-Lesson 1 - About the D iagnosis ------------------------ ----------

-This lesson explains what depression and anxiety are and how they can be identified.

-Patients learn how to manage anxiety and unhelpful thinking styles using thought challenging and realistic thinkina.

-Skills: Identifying and challenging unhelpful thoughts

-Resources: Thought challenging worksheet

-This lesson explains how to tackle low mood by engaging in fun activities, and how to overcome anxiety using graded exposure and relaxation techniques.
+Lesson 1 - About the Diagnosis This lesson explains what depression and anxiety are and how they can be identified.
+Skills: Psychoeducation Lesson 2 - Tackling Unhelpful Thoughts Patients learn how to manage anxiety and unhelpful thinking styles using thought challenging and realistic thinking.
+Skills: Identifying and challenging unhelpful thoughts Resources: Thought challenging worksheet Lesson 3 - Tackling Unhelpful Thoughts This lesson explains how to tackle low mood by engaging in fun activities, and how to overcome anxiety using graded exposure and relaxation techniques.
 Skills: Behavioural activation, activity scheduling, graded exposure, and progressive muscle relaxation.

-Lesson 4 - Communicating Effectively

-This lesson explains how to communicate effectively and assertively, and how to use controlled breathing to manage anxiety.

-Skills: Assertive communication and controlled breathing

-Resources: Practicing assertiveness handout

-Patients learn how to do structured problem solving and how to combine different skills to overcome their worries.

-Skills: Structured problem solving

-Resources: Worksheets on testing predictions, problem solving, and knowing which skill to use

-Patients review the skills covered in this course and develop their own relapse prevention plan.

-Resources: Toolbox of skills
+Lesson 4 - Communicating Effectively This lesson explains how to communicate effectively and assertively, and how to use controlled breathing to manage anxiety.
+Skills: Assertive communication and controlled breathing Resources: Practicing assertiveness handout Lesson 5 - Putting It All Together Patients learn how to do structured problem solving and how to combine different skills to overcome their worries.
+Skills: Structured problem solving Resources: Worksheets on testing predictions, problem solving, and knowing which skill to use Lesson 6 - Preventing Relapse and Getting g Even Better Patients review the skills covered in this course and develop their own relapse prevention plan.
+Skills: Relapse Prevention Planning Resources: Toolbox of skills